|Position||Director, Research Services and Industry Engagement|

 The applicant will be a creative thinker, possess superior diplomacy skills and have the ability to work with faculty, industry, business, and stakeholders from diverse disciplines.
 The applicant will have excellent interpersonal, written/oral communication skills.
 They will have exceptional organizational and time management skills: be self-directed, proactive, accountable, and discrete.
 They will have a proven ability to work in a collaborative team environment, and work to deadlines, multiple demands, and priorities.

 Candidates should submit a curriculum vitae, copies of recent reports or publications, a brief statement of their research and program interests, and grant funding history, in relation to the role of Director.
 Shortlisted candidates will be expected to provide three reference letters and the contact information for these referees.
-Direct applications by January 2, 2018, citing POSTING 2017.192 to:
+Direct applications citing POSTING 2018.19 to:

 Email application to: email@example.com